 Are designer handbags only fashion items?

-How do iconic handbag styles remain relevant?
+How do iconic styles remain relevant?

 Do designer handbags follow seasonal trends?

-Why are materials important in designer handbags?
+Why are materials important?

 Conclusion: Understanding Designer Handbags in a Style and Culture Context